Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Discussion

 ECME has not been previously developed as a general framework for the class of isolated LPRTs.
 On the other hand, old and isolated neutron stars have long been expected to emit soft X-rays through accretion from the ISM \citep{Ostriker1970_OldNeutronStars_ISM}.

-The discovery of LPRTs may have therefore revealed a previously unrecognised long-$P$, low-$B_{\ast}$ regime in which ECME can operate efficiently, allowing old, isolated neutron stars to be identified and studied as radio sources and, occasionally, as X ray emitters when the inflow from the environment provides sufficient power.
-In this context, ASKAP\,J$1832-0911$ may reside in a comparatively dense region of the inner Galactic plane, possibly at the outskirts of a supernova remnant or superbubble, where the ambient gas density and relative velocity can support short-lived episodes of enhanced accretion.
-The coexistence of ECME bursts and moderate X ray luminosity is therefore not contradictory: ECME is powered by mildly relativistic electrons in the outer magnetosphere of the neutron stars where $B_{\rm loc}\sim10^{2}-10^{3}$\,G, whereas the X rays arise from intermittent accretion onto the stellar surface.
-These systems thus provide a new diagnostic of their surroundings, since the radio luminosity, duty cycle, and occasional X ray emission depend sensitively on the local ambient density, ionisation state, and relative velocity.
+The discovery of LPRTs may have therefore revealed a previously unrecognised long-$P$, low-$B_{\ast}$ regime in which ECME can operate efficiently, allowing isolated neutron stars to be identified and studied as radio sources and, occasionally, as X-ray emitters when the inflow from the environment provides sufficient power.
+In this context, ASKAP/DART\,J$1832-0911$ may reside in a comparatively dense region of the inner Galactic plane, possibly at the outskirts of a supernova remnant or superbubble, where the ambient gas density and relative velocity can support short-lived episodes of enhanced accretion.
+The coexistence of ECME bursts and moderate X-ray luminosity is therefore not contradictory: ECME is powered by mildly relativistic electrons in the outer magnetosphere of the neutron stars where $B_{\rm loc}\sim10^{2}-10^{3}$\,G, whereas the X-rays arise from intermittent accretion onto the stellar surface.
+Thus, these systems provide a new diagnostic of their surroundings, since the radio luminosity, duty cycle, and occasional X-ray emission depend sensitively on the local ambient density, ionisation state, and relative velocity.
+The Galactic latitude distribution of LPRTs reported by \citet{Dobie2024_ASKAPJ175534-252749} (called Ultralong Period sources by these authors) is fully consistent with the expectations of our ECME model requiring neutron stars to move slowly through the ISM and to possess magnetic fields $B_\ast\lesssim10^{10}$\,G. In this picture, LPRTs need not represent a distinct class of neutron stars, but rather a subset drawn from the low-velocity and low-field tail of the broader neutron star population.
+Classical radio pulsars typically occupy higher-field and higher-velocity regions of these distributions, but magnetic field decay can naturally allow older neutron stars to evolve into the parameter space favourable for ECME.
+A clear prediction of this framework is that isolated LPRTs should not be found at large heights above the Galactic plane, where the ambient ISM is too rarefied to supply the magnetospheric plasma required for ECME.
+Consistent with this expectation, the few LPRTs located at $|z|\sim300-400$\,pc, such as ILT\,J1101$+$5521 and GLEAM-X\,J0704$-$37, are known binary systems, for which the plasma required for coherent emission can be supplied by a companion rather than the diffuse ISM.